cloud-custodian/cloud-custodian/docs/source/gcp/gettingstarted.rst

 For service account configuration see additional docs `here <https://cloud.google.com/iam/docs/service-account-overview>`_

-For workload configuration see additional docs `here <https://cloud.google.com/iam/docs/workload-identity-federation-with-other-clouds>`_
+For workload configuration see additional `docs <https://cloud.google.com/iam/docs/workload-identity-federation-with-other-clouds>`_

 If you are planning to impersonate a service account, then you may configure the environment variable `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` with the service account email address, you can also